 Cute is not the first word you reach for when describing newborn puppies.
 Born unable to hear or see, with smushed-in faces and twitchy little bodies, they look for all the world like diminutive aliens.
-Detached and distant visitors from another planet, they are in their own orbit, seeking only warmth, milk, and the rough caress of their mother’s tongue.
+Detached and distant visitors from another planet, they are in their own orbit, apparently seeking only warmth, milk, and the rough caress of their mother’s tongue.
 Nothing, of course, could be further from the truth.

 From the time they are born, puppies are gathering, processing, and synthesizing huge amounts of information from the world around them.
 And although it is pretty well accepted that puppies need intense socialization when they leave their human caretakers for their forever homes, relatively little is said about the importance of thoughtful, consistent exposure to new stimuli in their first eight weeks of life.

 Some forward-thinking breeders, however, have concluded that while temperament is certainly hereditary, early experience can dramatically modify brain development, stress tolerance, stability, and reactivity.
-Even the fundamentals of potty training, attentiveness to a handler, and a recall can be imprinted at what some might consider an absurdly young age.
+Even the fundamentals of potty training, attentiveness to a handler, and a recall can be programmed at what some might consider an absurdly young age.

 Longtime judge, breeder, and lecturer Pat Hastings of Aloha, Oregon, author of Another Piece of the Puzzle: Puppy Development (Dogfolk Enterprises, 2004), has seen firsthand the power that environment can exert over genetics.